upendrachaurasiya/mini-to-do-list-with-api/README.md

-# Project – Django To Do Application (Without API Version)
+# Project – Django To Do Application (With API Version)

 ## 🚀 Overview
-This repository contains a fully functional **Django-based web application** structured with scalability, modularity, and clean organization in mind.
+This repository contains a fully functional **Django-based api based web application** structured with scalability, modularity, and clean organization in mind.
 The project includes user authentication, app-level separation, and Django best practices — all without relying on external APIs.

 This makes it ideal for learning Django fundamentals, extending functionality, or using it as a base template for new full-stack projects.